Volkswagen to network factories in the cloud with Amazon

-FRANKFURT, Germany — Volkswagen says it is partnering with Amazon to develop cloud computing capacity aimed at improving efficiency and coordination across the automaker’s global factory network.
+FRANKFURT, Germany — Volkswagen said Wednesday it is partnering with Amazon to develop cloud computing capacity aimed at improving efficiency and coordination across the automaker’s vast global factory network.

 Volkswagen, the world’s largest automaker by unit sales with 10.83 million vehicles sold last year, says that combining data from its 122 factories will allow it to standardize production planning and management of inventory.
 That should raise efficiency and lower costs.

-Based in Wolfsburg, Germany, Volkswagen said Wednesday that its industrial cloud to be developed with Amazon Web Services would be an open platform that other companies such as suppliers could join.
+Volkswagen, which is based in Wolfsburg, Germany, said its industrial cloud to be developed with Amazon Web Services would be an open platform that other companies such as suppliers could join.

+“We want to create a growing industrial ecosystem with transparency and efficiency bringing benefits to all concerned,” Oliver Blume, VW’s head of production and also of its Porsche brand, said in a statement.

+Andy Jassy, CEO of Amazon Web Services, was quoted in the Volkswagen statement as saying that Volkswagen’s industrial cloud “will reinvent its manufacturing and logistics processes.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.